imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

     Step In - If the next line contains a function call, Step Into will jump to and pause that function at its first line.

 And that's it!
 You now have a better understanding of how these tools can be used to debug your code.

+####Question 4

+Accessibility in the context of the web refers to the ease at which persons of varying physical ability can access and use a website.
+A website should be usable to as wide an audience as possible and it should be the goal of website creator to make it so.

+When creating a website, we need to consider persons who may have low vision or are visually impaired.
+Persons who may be unable to use a keyboard or mouse and person who can't hear.

+The WAI (Web Accessibility Initiative) and ARIA (Accessible Rich Internet Applications) specifications help web developers to make their websites as accessible as possible.
+This can start from simple things like putting proper `alt` tags on images to using the plethora of other attributes provided in HTML to make your website as accessible as possible.

+Any goal you have for a website is faster achieved by making it available to as wide an audience as possible.
+Greater accessibility means more audience so be sure to make your websites as accessible as possible from now on!
+Happy coding.